wwidjaja0/wwidjaja0/README.md

 <h2>🚀 About Me</h2>

 <details>
   <summary>🔭 I always love to do things.
-And I've always wanted to be doing something to be the best version of myself.
+And I always want to be doing something to be the best version of myself.
 Leave no regrets behind.
     <p><em>More info.</em></p>
   </summary>
   I'm currently working on: